joel-charbonneau/atom/README.md

 [MIT](https://github.com/atom/atom/blob/master/LICENSE.md)

 When using the Atom or other GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

+## Fork

-This repository forked from atom/atom.
+This repository forked from atom/atom for Git practice and experimentation.